 The oral fluid test will take approximately 10 minutes.
-It takes about 1 minute to collect the required amount of oral fluid.
-Once the oral fluid is collected then the cartridge is placed into the Drugtest 5000.
-It then takes 8 minutes to provide a result.
+It takes about 10 seconds to collect the oral fluid sample.
+Once the oral fluid is collected it then takes 8 minutes to provide a result.

 11. Will I be arrested if my oral fluid is positive for drugs?